RPWF vs RPWFE Water Filters: What’s the Difference?

 Hacking Your GE Fridge

-Once you notice the price difference between the RWFP and RWFPE filters, you’ll probably be wondering if that extra letter is worth the extra cost.
-If you have a newer GE fridge, you may have no choice but to choose the more expensive RWFPE filter, unless you want to hack your fridge and deal with the filter indicator light remaining lit.
+Once you identify the price difference between the RWFP and RWFPE filters, you’ll probably be wondering if that extra letter is worth the extra cost.
+If you have a newer GE fridge, you may not have a choice but to go with the more expensive RWFPE filter, unless you want to hack your fridge and deal with the filter indicator light remaining lit.
 For older GE fridges, the newer GWFPE filters are backward compatible, but you’ll be paying a lot more for an RFID chip that you won’t be using.
 Besides this one difference, the RWFPE filters remove a few more contaminants than the older style RWFP filters, but you’ll have to decide if it’s worth the price tradeoff.

 Featured Image Credit: Alex Qian, Pexels